equinor/radix-platform/public-site/site/guides/deploy-only/index.md

 There might be several reasons why you would opt against using Radix as a CICD platform, and just using the CD part of Radix:

-- Your application consists of a set of components, with source code hosted in separated repositories
+- Your application consists of a set of components (i.e. micro services), with source code hosted in separated repositories
 - Your application depends on separate resources, and the deployment to Radix needs to be orchestrated
-- Your team has more advanced needs of the CI than the Radix team is able to deliver
+- Your team has more advanced needs of the CI than the Radix team is able to deliver (i.e. test reports, git lfs)

 # Configuring the app